-Michael Legg, our Head of Postal Services said: “Most consumers (91%) in Northern Ireland shop online.
-Therefore, the importance of knowing your rights about things such as delivery costs, delivery problems and returns is increasingly important.
-Our research from this year on delivery problems related to online shopping showed that:
+Michael Legg, our Head of Postal Services, said: “Almost 90% of consumers in Northern Ireland shop online.
+Therefore, the importance of knowing your rights about things such as delivery costs and returns is increasingly important.

 Our top tips when shopping online are:

 - Check delivery terms before you buy – To avoid disappointment always check delivery policies, terms and conditions, and the delivery costs before committing to a purchase to avoid disappointment.